 Is it possible that the most iconic poem of the Great War, Wilfred Owen’s “Dulce et Decorum Est” is about more than war?
-The poem very clearly takes as its subject an episode from the First World War: it’s stuck on the front line of the Western Front, during a gas attack, and it vehemently argues that war is NOT glorious.
+The poem very clearly takes as its subject an episode from the First World War: it is anchored on the front line of the Western Front, during a gas attack, and it vehemently argues that war is NOT glorious.
 The End.

 This is the poem as it is read during Remembrance Day ceremonies and as it is taught in schools, but to see it solely as an account of a battle incident that occurred nearly 100 years ago forces the poem into a strait-jacket.

 For this is also a poem about that moment when the world tilts crazily on its axis.
-It’s the moment when we realize that something essential we’ve been told, an absolute we’ve believed in, a conviction we’ve invested ourselves in -- does not fit the reality of our experience.
+It’s the moment when we realize that something essential we’ve been told, an absolute we’ve believed in, a conviction we’ve firmly held -- does not fit the reality of our experience.